mesosphere/dcos-docs-site/pages/1.12/overview/feature-maturity/index.md

 6. Beta features are not guaranteed to be promoted from Beta to GA.
 7. Feedback on beta features may be provided via non-standard channels like email, slack channels or community forums, based on testing, usage and experiences.

-**Note**: Any use of a Beta version or feature of Mesosphere DC/OS Enterprise is subject to the [Evaluation Terms](https://mesosphere.com/mesosphere-support-terms/), to the exclusion of all other terms.
+<p class="message--important"><strong>IMPORTANT: </strong>Any use of a Beta version or feature of Mesosphere DC/OS Enterprise is subject to the <a href="https://mesosphere.com/mesosphere-support-terms/">Evaluation Terms</a>, to the exclusion of all other terms.</p>

 <a name="general_availability"></a>
 ## General Availability